heathermiller/dist-prog-book/chapter/8/big-data.md

     - PM of MapReduce: What is the motivation for MapReduce?
 How does the abstraction capture problem in a easy way?
 What are the map and reduce functions?
 What are limitations of this model?
 In real world applications, we want to do pipelining and it comes with lots of management issues, thus we introduce FlumeJava.
     - PM of Dryad: What if we think individual computation tasks as vertices?
 We essentially construct a communication graph between those vertices.
 What programmers need to do is to describe this DAG graph and let Dryad execution engine to construct the execution plan and take care of scheduling.
 Like MP, writing raw Dryad is hard, programmers need to understand system resources and other lower-level details.
 This motivates a more declarative programming model: DryadLINQ as a querying language.
     `Q: Should this go to execution model?`
-    - PM of Spark, RDD/lineage: can support iterative algorithm, interactive analytics; what is Spark? why is Spark so powerful - RDD and API?
+    - PM of Spark, RDD/lineage: can support iterative algorithm, interactive analytics; what is Spark? how is it different from map reduce? what is pipelining? why is Spark so powerful - RDD and API?
 What is a RDD and why is it so efficient? properties of a RDD? why is RDD better than DSM?
 What are the transformations and actions available in Spark ?
   - Large-scale Parallelism on Graphs
     - Why a separate graph processing model? what is a BSP? working of BSP?
 Do not stress more since its not a map reduce world exactly.
   - Querying: more declarative `Q: put here or in the execution model?`